Enter your keyword

 Qualifications: BA (1981) LLB (1983)(University of KwaZulu-Natal)

-Adv Muray Breval Pitman began his legal journey with financial assistance from the Department of Justice, where he was provided a bursary during his LLB studies.
-After completing his LLB, he fulfilled his compulsory national service in Pretoria, at the Personnel Services School.
+Advocate Pitman began his legal journey with financial assistance from the Department of Justice, which awarded him a bursary during his LLB studies.
+After completing his degree, he fulfilled his compulsory national service in Pretoria at the Personnel Services School.
 He was appointed as an officer and later served as a legal officer at the 97 Ammunition Depot in De Aar for 14 months.

-Influenced by the legacy of his father, a respected advocate in Pietermaritzburg, Adv Pitman pursued a career in advocacy, determined to honour his father’s memory.
-Following his resignation from the Department of Justice in 1993, Adv Pitman completed his pupillage and was admitted as an advocate in July 1994.
+Influenced by the legacy of his father, a respected advocate in Pietermaritzburg, Advocate Pitman pursued a career in advocacy, determined to honour his father’s memory.
+Following his resignation from the Department of Justice in 1993, he completed his pupillage and was admitted as an advocate in July 1994.
 Since then, he has been practising as an advocate.

-He has contributed to the jurisprudence of the country in several highlight cases of his career, including S v Khumalo and Others which was his first murder trial in the High Court as an advocate.
+Advocate Pitman has contributed to South Africa’s jurisprudence in several highlight cases of his career, including S v Khumalo and Others, his first High Court murder trial as an advocate.
 The death sentence was still a legal option at the time, and his client, a policeman, was convicted.
-Though the client was not sentenced to death, the emotional and moral weight of the case solidified Adv Pitman’s personal aversion to the death penalty.
-This case marked the period when the death sentence was being phased out, aligning with the broader societal shift away from capital punishment, which was officially abolished on 6 June 1995.
+Although the client was not sentenced to death, the emotional and moral weight of the case solidified Pitman’s personal aversion to the death penalty.
+This case took place during the period when capital punishment was being phased out, aligning with the broader societal shift that culminated in its official abolition on 6 June 1995.

-He is registered to participate in the Aspirant Judges Course, scheduled from 25 June to 27 June 2024, reflecting his ongoing commitment to advancing his legal career.
+Advocate Pitman also completed the Aspirant Judges Course, which took place from 25 to 27 June 2024, reflecting his ongoing commitment to advancing his legal career.